deluge of “intelligent” embedded devices, especially those

 center and the end user” and “integration with IT Systems”.

-Designing an M2M Platform For The Connected World, was written
+Designing an M2M Platform For The Connected World

 by M2M research specialists Beecham Research and is drawn from the